Trip Overview:

 DAY 2: Ancient Capitals

-- Overnight at Lake Atitlán: Casa del Mundo
+- Night at Lake Atitlán: Hotel Bambu

 DAY 3: San Juan La Laguna

-- Overnight at Lake Atitlán: Casa del Mundo
+- Night at Lake Atitlán: Hotel Bambu

 DAY 4: Lake Atitlán

-- Overnight at Lake Atitlán: Casa del Mundo
+- Night at Lake Atitlán: Hotel Bambu

 DAY 5: Chichicastenango